Build strong, toned arms at home with this 15-Minute Resistance Band Arm Workout!

 Slowly, release the tension, bringing your right hand back to the starting position with control.

-Repeat, staying on the right side for the entire 40 seconds.
+Repeat, staying on the right side for the timed interval.
 Switch to the left side for the second set.

 Targets: Both the long and short heads of the bicep muscle (upper arm).